MicrosoftDocs/security/zero-trust/zero-trust-ramp-overview.md

 RaMP guidance takes a project management and checklist approach:

 - By providing a suggested mapping of key stakeholders, implementers, and their accountabilities, you can more quickly organize an internal project and define the tasks and owners to drive them to conclusion.
-- By providing a checklist of deployment objectives and implementation steps, you can see the bigger picture of infrastructure requirements and track your progess.
+- By providing a checklist of deployment objectives and implementation steps, you can see the bigger picture of infrastructure requirements and track your progress.

 <!--